 Grant Funded/Sponsored Program Employee.
-Sponsored Program employees include those employees appointed to projects funded by a contract, gift, or grant.
+Sponsored Program employees include those employees appointed to projects funded by a contract, or grant.
 Many of the terms and conditions of employment for Sponsored Program employees are set forth in the contractual agreement with the funding agency.
-Sponsored Program employees are not entitled to most TUC benefits, unless specified within the terms of the grant.

 Project Director.
 Project Directors are designated by TUC and/or the University to serve as the principal investigator and/or as the person primarily responsible for the conduct of a sponsored program.
 A Project Director may be a faculty member, a Sponsored Program employee or a University employee.

 Volunteers.
-Volunteers are persons who perform work or provide services for TUC without compensation or for nominal compensation of one dollar ($1.00) per year.
-A volunteer employee is not eligible for benefits, although he or she may be covered by workers' compensation.
+Volunteers are persons who perform work or provide services for TUC without compensation.
+A volunteer employee is not eligible for benefits, although they may be covered by workers’ compensation.

 Non-Exempt: Employees in non-exempt positions are entitled to receive overtime pay when they work overtime hours.

 Exempt: Employees in exempt positions are not entitled to receive overtime compensation.